Future Retail Store

 - Expertise – provide expert advice on a specific product category

 - Product – uniqueness of the product and the experience created to access the product

 Contrary to what many might have been forecasting a few years ago, physical stores remain important.
 “I think physical experiences are vitally important to us as human beings.
 Because at the end of the day, we're not just some sort of disembodied brains that operate in virtual space.
 We're physical creatures, we rely on senses to operate as human beings.
 We need social interaction.”

 Stephens believes we will continue going to physical stores but for very different reasons in the future.
 It will not be about simply picking up a product to take home with us the way it has been for the last several hundred years, but for reasons well beyond the product.
-You can listen to this episode here.
-Our in-house podcast, Fashion Questions…, is also available on Spotify and Apple podcasts.
-Share the word!
+You can listen to this episode below.
+Our in-house podcast, Fashion Questions…, is also available on Apple podcasts and Spotify.
+Spread the word!